-Every year, ACES offers an intensive Summer Naturalist Internship program at ACES at Hallam Lake, our visitor center and 25-acre nature preserve in the heart of downtown Aspen.
-Summer Naturalists receive valuable training and experience while leading guided hikes and conducting environmental education programs at Aspen Mountain, Snowmass, the Maroon Bells, ACES sites at Hallam Lake, the Catto Center at Toklat and Rock Bottom Ranch, and at various other iconic locations around Aspen.
-Many of ACES employees first come to the organization through the Summer Naturalist position, including some of our small administrative staff.
+Every year, ACES offers an intensive Summer Naturalist program at ACES at Hallam Lake, our visitor center and 25-acre nature preserve in the heart of downtown Aspen.
+Summer Naturalists receive valuable training and experience while leading guided hikes and conducting environmental education programs at Aspen Mountain, Snowmass, the Maroon Bells, ACES sites at Hallam Lake, the Catto Center at Toklat, and Rock Bottom Ranch, and at various other iconic locations around Aspen.
+Many of ACES employees first come to the organization through the Summer Naturalist position, including many of our small administrative staff.

 Since 1985, over 400 Naturalists have participated in this respected program, many moving on to meaningful careers as teachers, wildlife biologists, university professors, environmental lawyers, veterinarians, non-profit administrators, sustainability experts, and more.
 More than 80% of all ACES employees first come through the Summer Naturalist position, including much of our small administrative staff who focus on programming, public relations, development, and finance.

-- Lead interpretive nature walks at Aspen Mountain, Snowmass, and the Maroon Bells in the White River National Forest.
+- Lead interpretive nature walks at Aspen Mountain, Snowmass, and the Maroon Bells in the White River National Forest

-- Assist with management of the Hallam Lake visitor center and 25-acre nature preserve.
+- Assist with management of the Hallam Lake visitor center and 25-acre nature preserve

-- Learn about Rocky Mountain ecology.
+- Learn about Rocky Mountain ecology

-- Teach environmental education programs for children.
+- Teach environmental education programs for children

-- Conduct bird of prey programs with ACES' resident injured birds of prey including a golden eagle.
+- Conduct bird of prey programs with ACES' resident injured birds of prey

-- Educate the public on ACES efforts to reduce greenhouse gas emissions through renewable energy projects.
+- Educate the public on ACES efforts to reduce greenhouse gas emissions through renewable energy projects

-- Involvement in special projects including indoor plants and live animals, indoor trout stream and rearing troughs, garden and guided trails, and birds of prey program.
+- Involvement in special projects including indoor plants and live animals, indoor trout stream and rearing troughs, garden and guided trails, and birds of prey program

-- Degree or focus of study in the natural sciences, environmental education, or related field.
+- Degree or focus of study in the natural sciences, environmental education, or related field

-- Strong communication skills.
+- Strong communication skills

-Self-motivated with a sincere interest in the environment.
+- Self-motivated with a sincere interest in the environment

-- Experience working with the public.
+- Experience working with the public

-First Aid & CPR certification (completed by June 6,2022)
+- First Aid & CPR certification (completed by June 6,2022)

 Dates of Employment

-June 3rd- September 2nd 2019 (June 3-14 mandatory staff training)
+June 6 - September 5, 2022 (June 6 - 17 mandatory staff training)

-$225 weekly stipend
+- $300 weekly stipend

-Shared housing, within walking distance of ACES provided.
+- Shared housing provided within walking distance of ACES

-Weekly food box from ACES Rock Bottom Ranch
+- Weekly food box from ACES Rock Bottom Ranch

-Tuition-free participation in one or more of ACES Naturalist Field School courses.
+- Tuition-free participation in one or more of ACES Naturalist Field School courses

 Aspen Center for Environmental Studies